What are termites?

-While you may be tempted to try a DIY solution for your termite infestation, it takes years of experience to understand the steps that must be taken in order to eliminate termites.
-Oftentimes, there are several termite colonies infesting separate parts of your property.
+You may be tempted to try a DIY solution for your termite infestation, but understand that it takes years of experience to know the steps to eliminate termites.
+Often, several termite colonies are infesting separate parts of your property.
 This means that, even if you treat one colony, there may be several other colonies hidden elsewhere in your home or business.
-Here at It's Bugs Or Us®, we possess the tools and experience required to handle both small and large scale termite invasions.
+Here at It’s Bugs Or Us®, we possess the tools and experience required to handle both small and large scale termite invasions.
 With our liquid treatments and baiting systems, you can achieve a termite-free home all year round.
 To get the complete termite protection you need, give us a call!

 How can I prevent termites in the future?

-Ensuring that the exterior wooden components of your home are properly painted and finished, as drywood termites tend to invade unfinished wood.
+- Ensuring that the exterior wooden components of your home are adequately painted and finished, as dry wood termites tend to invade unfinished wood.